sedostheatre/sedos.co.uk/input/about/faqs.md

 **Where are rehearsals held?**

-Most of our rehearsals take place at 1 Brewers' Hall Garden (BHG), London EC2V 5DX.
-On the rare occasions when our rehearsals can't be held at BHG, we try to find free/cheap rehearsal space within easy reach of central London.
+We try to find free/cheap rehearsal space within easy reach of central London.

 **Where do performances take place?**